igrishaev/pg2/docs/listen-notify.md

 ~~~

 Run this code and emit some messages into the channel.
 You'll see prints in REPL
-every five seconds.
+appearing every five seconds.

 Another option is to use the `java.util.concurrent.ScheduledThreadPoolExecutor`
-executor that schedules regular tasks as well:
+executor that schedules tasks as well:

 ~~~clojure
 (def executor